johhncastro/neptr/README.md

 - Speak clearly and at normal volume
 - Try different wake phrases: "Hey Neptr", "Hi Neptr", "Neptr"
 - Check microphone levels in system settings

+**OpenAI API not working**
+- Verify your API key is set in `run_neptr.sh`
+- Check that you have sufficient API credits
+- Ensure internet connection is working
+- Test with: `python3 tests/test_neptr.py`

 ### Performance Tips